RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Reddit_quotes_2025_August_set2.md

 If America divests in its intellectual class, it will decline over time and other countries will surpass us.

 People need to learn their place in society.
 The intellectual class weren't necessarily born intellectual.
 They put work into it.
 Getting a Ph.D. in micro biology isn't a walk in the park.
 It is a lot of hard work.
 You can't just say that you lived enough years on this planet so you are on the same tier as these people.
-You have to put in the effort."
+You have to put in the effort"

 &nbsp;